Is your Aloe plant turning light green?

 Here's what you need to do to revive your Aloe plant -

 1. Do Not Keep Your Aloe Plant In Harsh Sunlight

 As I said earlier, harsh direct sunlight is the most obvious reason for turning Aloe plant leaves light green.

 Hence, the best thing you can do in this situation is to move the plant inside the room.

 But make sure it receives partial sunlight for most of the day.

 Since the Aloe plant thrives in sunlight, you need to consider the location accordingly.

-If you have kept the plant on the windowsill, you can either keep it in some other room’s windowsill or move it inside entirely.
+If you have kept the plant on the windowsill, you can either keep it on some other room's windowsill or move it inside entirely.